euzebiogb/MOL_aligner/readme.md

 Inspect the generated query_aligned.sdf file in a molecular viewer.
 Check the added properties.

 I use UCSF Chimera to see the results.
+[UCSF Chimera](https://www.cgl.ucsf.edu/chimera/)

 Examine the console output for progress, PC-scores, RMSD values, and total time.